Department of Geology and Geophysics

 Geology

-The MS is considered a desirable degree for employment within the environmental and energy industries and is granted through the thesis option, only.
+The MS is considered a desirable degree for employment within the environmental and energy industries and requires a written thesis in addition to specified coursework.

-The PhD should be considered a teaching and research degree.
-In addition to graduate studies requirements for the PhD, the student’s committee chair, with advice from the other committee members, will determine, on an individual basis, other broadening areas of study.
+The PhD is a college-level teaching and research degree.
+In addition to graduate studies requirements for the PhD, the student’s committee chair will determine broadening areas of study with advice from the other committee members.

 Geophysics

 An intensive two-year program of study at the master’s level is available for students who wish to enter the environmental or energy industries.
 The PhD should be considered the teaching and research degree.
-The curriculum is intended for students with an undergraduate degree in geology or geophysics or with extensive exposure to geologic concepts through academic training and/or experience.
-The course sequencing and the subject sequence in each course is carefully designed to use previously acquired knowledge optimally, and to provide experience in applying fundamental concepts in different contexts and in integrating geological, physical, mathematical, computer and statistical skills in the solution of practical problems.
-The MS degree is granted thesis option only.
+The curriculum is intended for students with an undergraduate degree in geology or geophysics or with extensive exposure to geoscience concepts through academic training and/or experience.
+The course sequencing and the subject sequence in each course is carefully designed to use previously acquired knowledge optimally, and to provide experience in applying fundamental concepts in different contexts and in integrating geological, physical, mathematical, computer, and statistical skills in the solution of practical problems.
+The MS degree requires a thesis and specified coursework.
 For students interested in careers in energy fields, the MS curriculum pools the resources of the Departments of Geology and Geophysics and Petroleum Engineering in a manner designed to better prepare students than conventional offerings in the separate disciplines.

 Current geophysical research areas within the department include studies in theoretical and model seismology focusing on the internal structure of the earth, earthquake mechanisms and seismic exploration; studies of the anisotropy and anelastic properties of sedimentary rocks and application to exploration; regional and global seismology; studies in experimental rock deformation focusing on the failure strength of rocks, friction in rocks; mechanics of fault development; fluid-flow properties of faults and dynamics of faulted reservoirs; marine studies of the structure of the oceanic crust and continental margins; the analysis of magnetic and gravity anomalies and application to exploration and global geophysics; convection in the mantle and global tectonics; vertical seismic profiling; and attenuation of seismic waves.

 Members of the department also are involved in geophysical investigations of the sea floor through the Integrated Ocean Drilling Program.
-These investigations include rock magnetism, heat flow, borehole logging and other aspects of marine geophysics.
+These investigations include mineral properties, heat flow, borehole logging, and other aspects of marine geophysics.

 Bapst, David W, Instructional Assistant Professor